Last update: September 2018.

 Once the visa is in your pocket the next administrative formality: the SIN number.
 What is the SIN number?
 Well this is the equivalent of our French social security number in 9 digits.
 Your identity in the eyes of the State.
 You will need to give the address where you plan to stay.
 This number is essential to open a bank account, open a telephone line and especially to work.
 If you arrive during the day you can do it immediately because the Service Canada office is next door (I have not been able to find what time they close, if you have the info I will add).
 If the office is closed you will need to find a Service Canada office (search link here) and get there later in Toronto (the first time I went directly to the City Hall).

-From the airport to Union Station (Toronto Central Station) you have the opportunity to take the Union Pearson Express since 2015, in 25 minutes you are in the city center (with 2 other stops possible Weston and Bloor) for only $ 12 one way.
+From the airport to Union Station (Toronto Central Station) you have the opportunity to take the Union Pearson Express since 2015, in 25 minutes you are in the city center (with 2 other stops possible Weston and Bloor) for only $ 12 one way ($9 with your Presto card).
 Wifi available during the journey.

 In Toronto you will most likely use the TTC: Toronto Transit Commission.